pastet89/binance-api-php-light/README.md

 Please refer to the sample API calls in ```examples.php```.

-Alternatively, you can run the code in a docker container by using the docker setup files in ```docker/```.
+Alternatively, you can run the code in a docker container by using the Docker setup files in ```docker/```.
 In order to do this you will need to have installed [docker-compose](https://docs.docker.com/compose/install/).
-To run the code in a container, simply run from the ```docker/``` folder:
+To run the code in a container using Nginx, simply run from the ```docker/``` folder:
 ```
 docker-compose pull
 docker-compose up